Nuclear power in Bulgaria

+Nuclear power generates about a third of electricity in Bulgaria.
 Bulgaria's first commercial nuclear reactor began operation in 1974.
 The Kozloduy NPP operates two pressurized water reactors with a total output of 1906 MW.
 This makes Bulgaria the 21st-largest user of nuclear power in the world.
 Construction of the Belene Nuclear Power Plant was officially terminated in March 2012, and a thermal powerplant was supposed to be built on the site.
 Efforts in May 2018 to restart the Belene project were unsuccessful.
-As of 2022, Bulgaria plans to construct new reactors at the existing Kozloduy site.
+As of 2022, Bulgaria plans to construct new reactors at the existing Kozloduy site, and at Belene.

+Bulgaria has the Kozloduy Nuclear Power Plant with two pressurized water reactors (together 2000 MW net).
+Four old and unsafe VVER-440/230 reactors (4 x 408 MW net) were taken off-line in 2004 and 2007).
+The two active reactors cover almost half of Bulgaria's electricity demand.

 Radioactive waste

 Bulgaria has a state agency in charge of radioactive waste disposal.
 Under a 2002 agreement, Bulgaria pays Russia $620 thousand/ton to reprocess spent fuel.
 The country also spent €49 million to construct a new storage facility and had plans to build another facility by 2015 but it didn't happen as predicted.